Contribute to PostgreSQL by Testing

 We will add your name to the Wall of Testers, where we list all the participants of this initiative, so that your contribution is visible.

-In addition to the glory of being listed in the Wall of Testers, on the 29th of August, PGDay Lowlands will raffle a free ticket to the event
+In addition to the glory of being listed in the Wall of Testers, on the day of the event, 12th of September, PGDay Lowlands will raffle:

 How to participate?